The Barth Summer Internship Award

 2016 Deadline: Friday, April 15

 Thanks to the generosity of the Theodore Barth Foundation, Career Services is able to offer Clark undergraduate students a $2500 stipend (6 total awards) to support unpaid, summer internships in the nonprofit sector.

 You may complete the internship for credit; however, Barth Internship funds may not be used to cover the cost of summer tuition.
-Please consult with the Internship Coordinator for assistance with the for-credit application process.
+Learn more about the Internship for Academic Credit process.

 The application must also include:

 - a 2-3 page statement describing your internship*

 - a proposed budget (costs involved such as travel, housing, etc)

 - a copy of your unofficial transcript